prashanthselvam/ailab_recipelog/tasks/tasks-prd-recipe-log.md

 - Use `npm test` in the frontend directory to run React tests
 - Django media files will be stored locally in `media/` directory during development
 - CORS will be configured to allow React development server to communicate with Django
+- React development server runs on http://localhost:5173 (Vite default)
+- Django development server runs on http://localhost:8000

 ## Tasks

 - [ ] 1.0 Set up project foundation and authentication system

   - [x] 1.1 Initialize Django project with DRF and configure settings
-  - [ ] 1.2 Set up React frontend with Vite and configure development environment
+  - [x] 1.2 Set up React frontend with Vite and configure development environment
   - [ ] 1.3 Configure CORS and media file handling in Django
   - [ ] 1.4 Create user authentication models and serializers
   - [ ] 1.5 Implement JWT authentication endpoints (login, register, refresh)